You are Visitor #:

 Al "Chance" Cella started singing at age 14, "cutting his vocal teeth" on 60's British Invasion Rock & Roll in various local rock bands in the Brooklyn, NY area.
 Some of his locally well known bands were: “Earth” – “Organization” - “Eruption” and "The Corporate Image."

 By age 19, he had the co-lead role of "Judas" in a N.Y.C. local "off-off" Broadway production of Jesus Christ Superstar that toured throughout the Brooklyn Catholic diocese.
 He was a local well known Lead Singer of various rock groups in the 60s, musical groups in dance clubs of the 70s and wedding band orchestras of the 80s in the New York City and Long Island area.
 Some of the venues he has performed at were Leonard's, The Huntington Town House, Grossinger's Hotel, Hullabaloo Clubs, The Cheetah Club, and Café Wha?

-He also specializes in Italian-American favorites, having performed at the Mercer County and North Brunswick Italian-American festivals, and various clubs and restaurants in the Middlesex County, N.J. area.
-In addition, he is the one-man vocal center of his own the Internet based recording group "Chance and the Phantasmics" wherein he musically arranges well known hits of yesteryear by overdubing all the vocal parts from a faux Bass to Falsetto into melifluous textures.
+He also specializes in Italian-American favorites, having performed at the and Italian-American festivals, and various clubs and restaurants in the Middlesex County, N.J. area.
+In addition, he is the one-man vocal center of his own the Internet based recording group wherein he musically arranges well known hits of yesteryear by overdubing all the vocal parts from a faux Bass to Falsetto into melifluous textures.

 In 2007 and 2013, after submitting recordings to the Producers of the TV Show - America's Got Talent, he was selected for a live audition in Miami that he participated in.